run time error messages : Java Glossary

 14. You must put the -classpath option before the class name on the java command line.
 To remember the order, you can think of it like this.
 Java.exe needs to know the classpath before it can search for the class.

 15. You got package name wrong at the top of the source file, or left it out entirely.
 It does not match the one when you built the jar.
-It is case sensitive.
+It is case-sensitive.

-16. If this is an Applet, you got the <applet code="com.mindprod.mypackage.MyClass.class" wrong.
+16. If this is an Applet, you got the <applet code=com.mindprod.mypackage.MyClass.class wrong.
 Perhaps you forgot the package part of the name or you forgot the .class.
 The package names in the jar may not be right.
-The <applet archive="myjar.jar" may not match a jar file containing the needed class.
+The <applet archive=myjar.jar may not match a jar file containing the needed class.

 17. If you use java.exe -jar, it ignores your classpath environment variable and any -classpath option without comment!
 All your classes must be in the jar.
-This means for example:

 rem Vainly attempting to add an auxiliary mail.jar.